 Another harmful misconception is that children will “get over” sexual abuse with time, particularly if they don’t appear outwardly affected.
 This belief is not only incorrect but also minimizes the profound and long-lasting impact that sexual abuse can have on a child's mental, emotional, and physical well-being.

 The effects of child sexual abuse can be severe and lifelong, manifesting in a range of psychological issues such as depression, anxiety, post-traumatic stress disorder (PTSD), difficulty forming relationships, substance abuse, and self-harming behaviors.
-Many survivors struggle with these issues well into adulthood, especially if they did not receive adequate support and treatment after the abuse.
+Many survivors struggle with these issues well into adulthood, especially if they do not receive adequate support and treatment after the abuse.

 Minimizing the impact of child sexual abuse by assuming children will naturally recover can prevent survivors from getting the help they need, potentially compounding the long-term damage of the abuse.